hijam-git/Porda-AI/README.md

 Don't hesitate to reach out for any queries or assistance.

 ## Limitations
+Try Porda Ai Extension For small images

-- The network size is currently set at 416x416, so smaller objects (under 100px) may not be detected accurately in this version.
+- Smaller objects (under 100px) may not be detected accurately in this version.
 Future updates will address this issue.
-- The accuracy of the system ranges from 70% to 80% across various scenarios.
+- The accuracy of the system ranges from (85%-95%) across various scenarios.
 Ongoing improvements will gradually enhance accuracy over time.
 - While the software functions on any CPU, GPU support is currently limited to Intel OpenCL GPUs.
 Future -updates will extend compatibility to include late-model AMD GPUs and CUDA.
 - The speed and effectiveness depend on your computer.
 - Presently, the software is compatible only with Windows(10/11) operating systems.
 However, Linux compatibility can be tested using Bottle.